nobloat/svelte-router/README.md

 - No dependencies
 - Less than 50 lines of Svelte code
 - Everything is contained in one small copayble [file](Router.svelte) (no npm required)

+## Credits

+This is basically a more minimal version of [ItalyPaleAle/svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router), which I used so far.